Airbus sales chief confident will maintain A330 output goal

-PHOENIX, March 9 (Reuters) - Airbus is confident it can stick to a reduced production target of six aircraft a month for its A330 wide-body jet, its sales chief said on Monday.
+PHOENIX (Reuters) - Airbus (AIR.PA) is confident it can stick to a reduced production target of six aircraft a month for its A330 wide-body jet, its sales chief said on Monday.

 The European planemaker recently announced a planned cut in production from the current level of 10 a month because of declining sales of its most popular wide-body jet, but still needs to win sales to secure the newly reduced target.